-You always need to have both Medicare Part A and Part B – “Original Medicare” – if you want to sign up for extra coverage like Medicare Advantage or Medicare Supplement.
+You always need to have both Medicare Part A and Part B – “Original Medicare” – if you want to sign up for Medicare Advantage or Medicare Supplement.

-You’ll still need to pay Part B premiums even if you sign up for a “zero premium” supplemental plan.
+You may still need to pay Part B premiums even if you sign up for a “zero premium” Advantage plan.

 How Much Will Medicare Cost?

 You’ll pay a Medicare Part B premium.
-If you ask to have the Part B premium taken out of your Social Security benefits, you may be protected from increases over time.
 Very few people must pay monthly premiums for Medicare Part A.

 Medicare pays most of your medical bills, but it will only pay a few of them in full.
 You can plan around this list of different Medicare insurance costs.

-Most people with Medicare also have some form of supplemental coverage that helps them pay medical bills, and avoid payment loopholes.
+Most people with Medicare also have some form of additional coverage that helps them pay medical bills, and avoid payment loopholes.

 When Does Medicare Start Working?

-You can and probably should sign up for both Original Medicare (Part A and Part B) and supplemental coverage before you turn 65.
+You can and probably should sign up for both Original Medicare (Part A and Part B) and additional coverage before you turn 65, (unless you have employer group coverage that you’re happy with.)
 However, your coverage won’t take effect until your 65th birthday.